Resources - Blog

 Currently, Amazon will display up to 15,000 child ASINs on one product detail page, representing a significant number of variations you need to track and monitor.
 Amazon’s rules and regulations for its product categories can differ wildly, so be sure to familiarize yourself with the product-specific processes when deciding on the optimal product category for your product variations.

-Given that parent-child relationships were designed to help eliminate customer confusion when looking for different versions of a product, you must adhere to Amazon’s best practices to provide a seamless customer experience and avoid any listing penalization.
+Given that parent-child relationships were designed to help eliminate customer confusion when looking for different versions of a product, it is critical that you adhere to Amazon best practices in order to provide a seamless customer experience and avoid any listing penalization.